keedio/buildoop/README.md

-With Buildoop you can build a complete set of Hadoop ecosystem components based on RPM or DEB packages, make integration tests for this tools on a RedHat/CentOS, or Debian/Ubunto virtual system, and maintain a set of configuration files for baremetal depolyment.
+With Buildoop you can build a complete set of Hadoop ecosystem components based on RPM or DEB packages, make integration tests for this tools on a RedHat/CentOS, or Debian/Ubuntu virtual system, and maintain a set of configuration files for baremetal deployment.

 Fundations
 ----------